siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 213 Variable-Background Emergent Hydrodynamic Form.md

 $$

 Only $\bar u$ obeys a source-free continuity equation.
-The quantity $\rho$ is an effective inertial density, and when $k$ varies it is not conserved by itself.
+The quantity $\rho$ is an effective inertial density, and when $k$ varies it does not satisfy a source-free continuity law by itself.

 Define the coarse-grained momentum density by